YassineAitBelkouhia/BRIEF10/README.md

 - Using CodeIgniter makes it unavoidable to write spaghetti code (for some parts).
 - Very good performance.

 Laravel :
 - The most popular PHP Framework.
 - Clean Code and follows good practices.
 - It may be slow on some environements.
 - Preferable for big projects.

 Phalcon :
 - One of the fastest PHP frameworks (Built with C :heart:).
 - Can be difficult to use.
 - Stable and fast wich make it the better option if performance is the main priority

 Symfony :
 - The code quality of Symfony makes it, as of today, one of the best architected and cleanest PHP frameworks available.
 - Performance can be an issue sometimes, especially with older versions of Symfony.

+### II-``DEFINITION OF SOME CORE CONCEPTS:``

+I will be chosing LARAVEL for its Command Line Interface, Support for the Database system and migrations.
+It also its packaging system.

+Here are some core concepts of laravel:
+ < ``Artisan:`` Laravel has its own command line interface called as Artisan.
+Common uses of Artisan include publishing package assets, managing database migrations, seeding and generating boilerplate code for new controllers, models, and migrations.
+This feature frees the developer from creating proper code skeletons.
+One can extend the functionality and capabilities of Artisan by implementing new custom commands.